IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 ##### Excel gotchas and useful things

-anyone does use Excel here are some things to watch out for.
+Here are some things to watch out for.

 1.  > If your on a mac and save a file using Excel you will get “mac”
     > line endings.
 I have a perl script I run on the files to fix this